RyanRustill/snippets/javascript/paint_app/README.md

 # 🎨 Paint App

-Today worked on a fully functional paint app that lets you draw smooth lines with different colors and brush sizes, and even save your artwork!
+I worked on a fully functional paint app that lets you draw smooth lines with different colors and brush sizes, and even save your artwork!

 ## What you'll see